giellalt/dict-sma-fin/00_readme.txt

    </e>

+NB: Please, take care of the content of the fin translations in the unified smanob oahpa files
+    before reversion to finsma!
+Ex. : <t pos="n" stat="pref" tcomm="no">(kengän, repun, komsion) kiinnityslenkki</t>

 The automatic unification of adj from both add2src and src dirs is done.
 Entries to be fixed manually are marked as agreed with the flag oa_unif="todo".